spiderkitten/Starbug/local/solottrpg.md

 ### Solo Journalling RPGs

-<p>Journalling RPGs lean heavily into being more like creative writing prompts within a universe, rather then an adventure game.</p>
+Journalling RPGs lean heavily into being more like creative writing prompts within a universe, rather then an adventure game.

 #### Complete Solo Journal RPGs